 Stories can be told for any age group but it is good to know before the performance who the audience will be.
-Shows can be a mixture of stories perhaps of 10 to 15 minutes each on a theme such as Dragons and Strange Creatures or Into the Forest, or it could be of one complete story, such as Lily and the Lion.
+Shows can be a mixture of stories perhaps of 10 to 15 minutes each on a theme such as Dragons and Strange Creatures, Winter Tales or Into the Forest, for example.
+Or it could be of one complete story, such as Lily and the Lion.

 The story of Lily and the Lion is an ‘Epic Tale’ where Lily has to firstly save her family, then later find and save the Lion.
 In my telling of the story, Lily says: “I am not brave but I know what I have to do”.
 I this way I try and make Lily like everyone else, she just keeps going.